 Targeted Mail – Targeted mail tailors to the interests and needs of the recipient with a customized marketing message.
 What makes targeted mail work is that it engages the recipient with individualized content.

 Batch Targeted – a technique used to break down your target market into more manageable segments by changing message and imagery to appeal to a certain segment of your audience.
-In its simplest form, think of one mailer that features imagery of a family when mailed to families, and an image of an elderly couple when mailer to seniors.
+In its simplest form, think of one marketing mailer that features imagery of a family when mailed to families, and an image of an elderly couple when the marketing mailer is sent to seniors.

 Personalized Targeted – You could also take your custom targeted mailpiece and personalize it for each individual customer by integrating the customers’ names into the marketing copy and by including a personalized landing page, or a personalized variable map from their home to your store.